 Have you graduated recently?
 Or are you starting to think about life after you leave university?
 Before your time at university becomes a distant memory, it’s important to reflect on the skills you have gained from your degree and highlight them in your CV.

 You may be wondering what skills you have gained.
 A degree develops a wide range of transferable skills that will be valuable to any employer and it’s important to emphasise these.
 To help you reflect on the types of skills you have attributed whilst studying, here are a few examples:

 - the ability to research, source and examine information from a variety of sources

 - thinking laterally and finding solutions to problems

 - critically analyse evidence, construct coherent arguments and debate

 - team working skills

-- understanding of political issues on a local, national and international level.
+- understanding of political, sector or industry issues on a local, national and international level.

 Remember, when stressing these skills it is important to use examples to back up your statements.
 For example,